Shreya5619/TDS-Project1/README.md

 2. `repositories.csv`: Contains information about 41299 public repositories from these users
 3. `gitscrap.py`: Python script used to collect this data

-The most interesting and surprising fact you found after analyzing the the data